Wii Fit U: Critical reception

-Wii Fit U, overall, is well received by critics, having a score of 72 out of 100 by 19 critics on Metacritic.
+Wii Fit U, overall, was well received by critics, having a score of 72 out of 100 by 19 critics on Metacritic.
 One Metacritic review described it as being "friendly" and not "as hardcore as some fitness buffs may like."
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 54% of critics.
 Nintendo World Report praises the game for revolutionizing the exercising genre of video games by building upon its predecessor Wii Fit with "robust and customizable routines" and the gym community for motivation.
 Gaming magazine Polygon criticizes Wii Fit U as "too light-weight to be a contender" for actual exercise.
 Lifewire called it an "[i]nteresting use of the Gamepad [with] clever new mini-games [and an] improved fitness routine setup [compared to Wii Fit]".
 PC Magazine rated it 4 out of 5 or "excellent", calling it engaging and fun with many activities, as a worthy sequel and fitness tool.
-The New York Times described the game and its physical setup as efficient, unobtrusive, and motivating—concluding that "it’s cheaper than joining a gym and it beats sitting on the couch and playing video games".
+The New York Times described the game and its physical setup as efficient, unobtrusive, and motivating—concluding that "it's cheaper than joining a gym and it beats sitting on the couch and playing video games".
 US Gamer said that "[b]alance exercises are the most 'game-like' of all the activities", and that the game has solid integration with Nintendo's now-defunct Miiverse social network.
 Giving it a 4.5 out of 5, US Gamer concluded "Wii Fit U is a very solid package that achieves its primary goal of making you more aware of your fitness, how your body works and what you might need to do to make it work better.
 Its game-like nature and Nintendo charm keeps it interesting, enjoyable and never demoralizing."